Building a community has always been a Chicken or the Egg problem.

 Have any comments?
 Share it in the comments below.

 Looking for a solution that could solve your Salesforce adoption problem once and for all?
-Check out Whatfix’s Digital Guidance platform for Salesforce.
+Check out Whatfix’s Digital Adoption platform for Salesforce.